Top 10 Thanksgiving Side Dishes of All Time

 Thanksgiving Side Dish #7: Onions

-You may be surprised to see onions on this list, but when I was a kid we always had Onions with Cheese Sauce for Thanksgiving.
+Are you surprised to see onions on this list?
+When I was a kid we always had Onions with Cheese Sauce for Thanksgiving.
 I certainly think a dish like the Parmigiano-Reggiano-Stuffed Onions Wrapped in Prosciutto di Parma from Ms. Adventures in Italy would make a perfect Thanksgiving side dish.
 For other onion options, how about Roasted Balsamic Onions from Dianne's Dishes, Baked Stuffed Onions from Retro Food, or Herb Roasted Onions from The Way the Cookie Crumbles?